The 10 most innovative retail companies of 2022

 For making automated checkouts accessible to any store

 Automated checkouts are everywhere, but most require the customer to scan a finicky barcode.
 Mashgin, which launched in 2013, has developed self-checkout technology that uses computer vision to identify items presented from virtually any angle and instantly rings them up.
-This makes it easy for customers to scan produce, plates of food items, and packaged goods with inconsistent packaging with 99.9% accuracy.
+This makes it easy for customers to scan produce, plates of food items, and packaged goods that have inconsistent packaging with 99.9% accuracy.
 In 2021, Mashgin expanded its technology to accommodate more than 10,000 SKUs and also integrated with several loyalty systems, allowing customers to redeem promotions.
 Over the course of the year, it grew by 300%, to 900 kiosks across 550 locations, which included convenience stores, corporate cafeterias, stadiums, hospitals, and airports.

 4. Arrive